nathanaschbacher/fnoed/README.md

 ### .close()

 This is essentially a convenience wrapper around the redis client's .end() method.
-If you have told your .send() method to "keepalive", then at some point you'll have to manually close your connection to
+If you have told your .send() method to "keepalive", then at some point you'll have to manually close your connection to keep orphaned connections from piling up.